-As of December 1, 2012, the amount of remediation awards approved for payment, but not yet paid, was approximately \$0.3 million, and approximately \$0.1 million of additional costs had been submitted and were in the review process.
+As of June 30, 2013, the amount of remediation awards approved for payment, but not yet paid, was approximately \$0.2 million, and approximately \$0.9 million of additional costs had been submitted and were in the review process.
 Petroleum Inspection Fees that are in excess of the amounts required to be held by the Trustee are currently sufficient to pay all remediation awards approved for payment.

-As of the date of the 2012 Annual Report, additional Bonds to fund soil and groundwater remediation costs under the PECFA Program could be issued only if legislation were enacted to authorize additional borrowing for that purpose.
-This does not mean that no additional Bonds will be issued.
-Bonds may be issued without any additional legislative bonding authority to fund the Outstanding EMCP or to refund Outstanding Bonds.
+As of the date of the 2013 Annual Report, additional Bonds to fund soil and groundwater remediation costs under the PECFA Program could be issued only if legislation were enacted to authorize additional borrowing for that purpose.
+Additional Bonds may be issued without any additional legislative bonding authority to fund the Outstanding EMCP or to refund Outstanding Bonds.
 See "SECURITY; Additional Bonds".